HarshAvichal/PayLog-Pro/README.md

 ## Security Notes

 - **Service Role Key**: This key has admin access to your Supabase database.
 Never expose it to the client.
-- **Access Key**: The `ACCESS_KEY` is the only protection for your app.
-Use a long, random string.
+- **Authentication**: The app uses email/password authentication.
+Use strong passwords for production.
 - **RLS Disabled**: Row Level Security is disabled in the schema.
-The app relies on the secret route key for access control.
+The app relies on authentication for access control.
-- **No User Accounts**: This app has no authentication system.
-Anyone with the access key can access your data.
+- **Credentials**: Store authentication credentials securely in environment variables, never in code.

 ## Troubleshooting